Here’s How You Can Prevent Dangerous Bloat in Your Dog

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 As humans, we experience bloat after an especially indulgent meal.
 Besides unbuttoning that top button on our pants and taking an antacid, all we need to do is wait until we feel less like Violet Beauregarde when Willy Wonka blows her up like a blueberry.

+But bloat in dogs is more often a very serious issue.
 The last thing any pet parent wants to think about is gastric dilatation and volvulus (GDV), commonly known as bloat.
-But for those with deep-chested dogs — including Great Danes, Labradors and Weimaraners — it’s a fear that’s always lurking.
+For those with deep-chested dogs — including Great Danes, Labradors, and Weimaraners — it’s a fear that’s always lurking.